RTEMS/rtems-docs/README.txt

    identifed by the standard shell prompt characters where '$' is a user prompt and '#' is a 'root' prompt.

+   Do not embed the version or version major number in the literal commands or examples.
+Use the replacements listed in 10.

 6. Use the directives for 'note', 'warning', and 'topic'.
 Do not add 'TIP', 'Important' or 'Warning' to the text.
 Let the mark-up language handle this.
 The supported directives are: